{{flagHref}}

 Description of Strain

-Strain is a dimensionless measure of deformation that quantifies the displacement between particles in a material relative to a reference length.
-It indicates how much a material extends or contracts under external forces.
+Strain is a dimensionless measure of deformation representing the displacement between particles in a material body relative to a reference length.
+It quantifies how much a material stretches or compresses when subjected to external forces.

 Types of Strain